metabrainz/picard-docs/source/troubleshooting/missing_tags.rst

 **The file type does not support writing tags**

    Confirm that the file type that you are writing actually supports the tags that are to be written.
 Not all file types support all the tags Picard supports.

+   .. only:: html

       Please see the :doc:`../technical/tag_mapping` section for details about the tags supported by various file formats.

+   .. only:: latex

+      Please see the :doc:`../technical/tag_mapping_pdf` section for details about the tags supported by various file formats.